Alfresco/docs-alfresco/microsoft-365/latest/using/index.md

 5. Click **People in `<your-organization>` with the link can edit** and select the **Allow editing** checkbox followed by **Apply**.

-6. Enter the name or email address of who you want to share the document with. and click **Send**.
+6. Enter the name or email address of who you want to share the document with and click **Send**.

     The collaborator will receive an email that contains a link to the document.
 Once the collaborator clicks the **Open** button in the email they then login using their Microsoft Online credentials.
 The collaborator will then have the document opened in Office Online.